Nicodona/group-9/README.md

 Etc
 I connected the pages from the persons aboce and built the vacjend logic No api was used

 #function
 Three users can use this app
 Visitors who are limited to some pages
+Military personel who have access to all utility of The app but admin panel
+And super users who can Crud the website